Arcana Info

 How is Security ensured in Containerization?

-The “secure-by-default” approach of Containerization holds that security should be built into the platform rather than being a separate, deployed, and configured solution.
+The “secure-by-default” approach of Containerization holds that Security should be built into the platform rather than being a separate, deployed, and configured solution.
 The container engine supports the operating system’s built-in default isolation features to achieve this.
 Security permissions can be defined to automatically block access to unwanted components that seek to enter other containers or limit communications.

-Example
+For Example

-Containerization and microservices
+Containers and microservices

 A microservices architecture allows for the development of applications as a set of autonomous parts that individually function as a service.
 Microservices enable development teams to update specific areas of an application without altering the entire application, resulting in faster development, testing, and development.